dsdeiz/drupal_build/README.md

 2. `DRUPAL_BUILD` environment variable e.g. `DRUPAL_BUILD="local" drush build`
 3. `config_path/environment` file e.g. `sites/default/environment`

 For the third option, `environment` file will simply contain a string which would represent the environment.
-The third option was added so that it would rely on a file that won't be touched by anyone.
-This avoids accidentally running an incorrect build on a different environment e.g. running `drush build local` on a staging environment.
+The third option was added so that it would rely on a file that isn't often changed.
+This avoids accidentally running an incorrect build on a different environment e.g. running `drush build local` on a `staging` environment.